-Susana: Our issues with water have been more about pollution of water and the ecosystem that exists inside the water, rather than who's getting how much water and how.
-So hearing our guides, especially Claude, talk about, you know, the impacts of having to partition off this water to different states and what a toll that takes on the ecosystem and on the wildlife was super impactful.
+Susana: Our issues with water have been more about pollution of water and the ecosystem that exists inside the water, rather than who's getting how much water and

 Participants' newfound respect for the natural world served as a pivotal catalyst that influenced their subsequent community projects when they returned from the trip.
 Their increased competence from challenging the outdoors was closely aligned with an increased sense of self-confidence.